-These questions may help you to understand your options if you have been diagnosed with advanced cancer. and ways you can manage your diagnosis:
+The questions below may help you to understand your options if you have been diagnosed with advanced cancer, and ways that you can manage your diagnosis.

 - What treatments are available?

 - How will advanced cancer affect my day-to-day life?

 - Do I need to think about palliative care?

 - What can I expect in the future?

 Although advanced cancer usually can’t be cured, it can often be effectively controlled.
 It’s important to realise that incurable doesn’t mean untreatable – sometimes treatment can be very effective.
 Treatment may be able to shrink, stop or slow the spread of advanced cancer.
 In other cases, it can help to relieve symptoms.